American White Pelicans at Robert S. Kerr Lock and Dam

-I photographed American White Pelicans at the Robert S. Kerr Lock and Dam near Sallisaw, Oklahoma.
-This spot gives a clear view of these birds as they follow shad through the dam gates in fall and winter.
+I recently photographed American White Pelicans at the Robert S. Kerr Lock and Dam near Sallisaw, Oklahoma.
+This location is perfect for observing these majestic birds during their migration as they follow shad through the dam gates in the fall and winter.

 American White Pelican Taking Flight At Kerr Dam

-White Pelicans are common in Oklahoma during migration, especially in spring and fall.
-They travel in large flocks, often resting at lakes and reservoirs.
-Unlike Brown Pelicans, they don’t dive for fish.
-Instead, they work together, swimming in groups to herd fish toward the surface, then scooping them up in their large bills.
+These pelicans are a common sight in Oklahoma during migration, particularly in spring and fall.
+Large flocks can be found resting at lakes and reservoirs, as well as smaller ponds and rivers.
+Unlike Brown Pelicans, which dive for fish, American White Pelicans work together to herd fish toward the surface before scooping them up in their large bills.
+This cooperative hunting behavior is fascinating to watch and photograph.

-At the dam, pelicans take advantage of fish moving through the gates, making it a prime spot to see them up close.
-Their bright white feathers and contrasting black wingtips make them easy to spot against the water, and their sheer size is impressive.
+At the Robert S. Kerr Lock and Dam, the pelicans take advantage of fish passing through the gates, creating a reliable and accessible feeding area.
+Their striking white feathers and contrasting black wingtips make them easy to spot against the water, while their size never fails to impress.